Customer Stories: Meet Linzi Hawkin of Hello Glow Coaching

 - Keep hustling.
 Do the Work.
 Entrepreneurship isn’t sexy.
 A lot of people don’t really understand what it takes to run a business.
 It takes a lot to build a business and you have to be prepared.

 Describe the biggest challenge you’ve experienced as a small business owner and how you dealt with it.

 Aside from going bankrupt, the biggest challenge was in my first couple years of building Hello Glow–it was really tough.
 There wasn’t an overflow of clients.
 I was in a frustrating place of knowing I was really good at what I did but not being able to get the traction that I needed.

 When you’re in that space you start questioning if you’re good enough and all that jazz.
 I just started really leaning into helping as many people as I could, even if I didn’t get paid for it.
 The constant practice helped me keep getting better at what I did.

 Having the tenacity and resilience to just keep going even when I didn’t feel like it was working was so important.
-Getting through those 18 months was really difficult though because I suffered from a lot of self-doubt.
+Getting through those 18 months was really difficult though because I suffered from a lot of self-doubts.

 There was also the idea of ‘niche’ing down’.
 When I started coaching, I started with a wide net and, within 3 months, I realized I wanted to focus on working solely with entrepreneurs.
 Every time I narrowed in and answered the question ‘what do I want to be known for?’
 I gained more traction and my business started to grow.